 Samsung Galaxy S9

-Okay, so this isn't really a rival for the now much cheaper Samsung Galaxy S7, but it is a Samsung flagship, so if you want the best of the S range then this - or the even pricier Samsung Galaxy S9 Plus - is the phone to go for.
+Okay, so this isn't really a rival for the now much cheaper Samsung Galaxy S7, but it is a Samsung flagship, so if you want a great handset in the S range then this - or the even pricier Samsung Galaxy S9 Plus - is a solid choice.

 There's more power, a new all-screen design (with curves even on the standard model), an upgraded camera and plenty more besides.
 Basically this takes just about everything good about the Galaxy S7 and improves on it.